RIT-EVT/BMS/docs/source/srs.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The DEV1 battery pack will need to have constant health check on the state-of-charge of the cells.
+The DEV1 battery pack will need to have constant health check on the voltage of the cells.
 As such, the DEV1 BMS will handle collecting and broadcasting the state of the cell voltages on the CANopen network so that other systems can respond accordingly.